thurstonsand/scala-cass/README.md

 ss.batch(Seq(updateBatch, deleteBatch, insertBatch))
 ```

-the session utilities are experimental, and suggestions are welcome on a better syntax
+the session utilities are experimental, and suggestions/pull requests are welcome